Jean-Francois-C/Webshell-upload-techniques/README.md

 ➤ Step 3.
 Then go to the application section to see the details about your new deployed application (e.g. path, start/stop/reload/undeploy buttons etc.)

 ➤ Step 4.
-Execute OS command using the Webshell
+Execute OS commands using the Webshell
           - Examples:
 	    + http://target_IP:port/<path>/webshell.jsp?cmd=whoami
 	    + http://target_IP:port/webshell/webshell.jsp?cmd=whoami
 ```

 <i>Example - How to create a WAR file</i>
 ```
 1. Choose a Web shell (.jsp)